killianobrien/myslides/slides/referencing.md

 * [Referencing and why it matters](https://www.mmu.ac.uk/library/referencing-and-study-support/referencing) on the Library website.
 Includes a link to the full *Cite them Right Harvard* referencing style.
 * [LaTeX and BibTeX](http://en.wikibooks.org/wiki/LaTeX/Bibliography_Management) -- managing citations and references when writing with $\LaTeX$.
 * [Endnote](https://www.mmu.ac.uk/library/referencing-and-study-support/endnote) -- software for managing citations and reference lists which integrates with Microsoft Word and other software -- link to MMU library help.

+## Exporting BibTeX entries

+* Many publication databases and catalogues will allow you to export references in a suitable format for various software systems, including BibTeX.
+* Unfortunately the MMU library catalogue doesn't seem to provide this at the moment, but other sources do.
+* Let's see an example using the Web of Science database, found on the [Mathematics Subject Guide](https://www.mmu.ac.uk/library/search-tools/subject-guides/mathematics).